 journey to preserve the Tribal Heart, Island Life, and Aloha Spirit that is Hawai'i.

-I hesitate to even call myself a photographer, for I have spent more years without a
+I hesitate to call myself a real photographer, for I have spent as many years without a

-camera in my hand than I have with, choosing for long stretches to experience life and travel
+camera in my hand as I have with, choosing for long stretches to experience life and travel

 without the filter of a glass lens, only putting pen to paper at day's end in an attempt

 to record my journey and verbally focus the myriad mental images.

 Having little formal education in the visual arts, I tend to have taken the longer road of

 learning by trial and error, with the aid of helpful friends and good books.
 But I will confess

 that from a very early age, from my very first camera, I have always felt this form of

 communication in my bones, and have found no other creative outlet that has come quite as